 Our financial condition and liquidity remain strong.
 Our solid balance sheet and credit ratings enable us to have ready access to credit and the capital markets.
 We assess our liquidity in terms of our ability to generate adequate cash to fund our operating, investing and financing activities.
-We believe our access to capital markets, our existing cash and marketable securities, operating cash flow and revolving credit facilities provide us with the financial flexibility needed to fund acquisitions, dividend payments, common stock repurchases, targeted capital expenditures, projected pension obligations, working capital and debt service obligations through 2023 and beyond.
+We believe our access to capital markets, our existing cash and marketable securities, operating cash flow and revolving credit facilities provide us with the financial flexibility needed to make payments required by the Agreement in Principle, targeted capital expenditures, dividend payments, debt service obligations, projected pension obligations, common stock repurchases and fund acquisitions through 2024 and beyond.
 We continue to generate significant cash from operations and maintain access to our revolving credit facilities and commercial paper programs as noted above.